There are a number of criteria to consider when choosing mutual funds in which to invest.

 The rapid trading of stock-fund managers, and resulting tax inefficiency, makes it almost impossible for taxable shareholders to beat the market.
 [W]ith the 100% turnover rate that is typical for a U.S. stock fund, a manager has to beat the market by between 2 ½ and 3 ½ percentage points every year to match the post-tax returns of a comparable index fund.

-Another tax consideration is that if you decide to invest in any type of stock mutual fund, try to avoid purchasing shares just before the fund pays a dividend.
+If you decide to invest in any type of stock mutual fund, try to avoid purchasing shares just before the fund pays a dividend.
 Otherwise, you may have to pay income taxes on gains that do not benefit you, because the gains were accumulated before you purchased the stock, and they were included in the price you paid for the mutual fund shares.

-Annual management fees: A mutual fund’s so-called “expense ratio” is calculated by dividing the fund’s total operating costs by the average net worth of the fund.
+A mutual fund’s so-called “expense ratio” is calculated by dividing the fund’s total operating costs by the average net worth of the fund.
 According to one source quoted in The Wall Street Journal (7-31-05),

 Expense ratios are the best predictors of performance – way better than historical returns. . . .
 You’d be better off randomly picking a fund with expenses in the cheapest quartile and past returns in the worst quartile than a fund with returns in top quartile and expenses in the highest quartile.